smash-transport/smash-vhlle-hybrid/docs/developer/contributing.md

     Before opening a PR, make sure all tests pass.
     One of them will try to check formatting and complain if something has to be adjusted.
     The main script has a `format` execution mode which formats the full codebase and runs the formatting unit test.
-    Use it use it by running `./Hybrid-handler format`.
+    Use it by running `./Hybrid-handler format`.
     This is meant for developers only and therefore does not appear in the helper description.

 !!! info "Some aspects about the codebase"